-- The manuscript represents valid work and that neither this manuscript nor one with substantially similar content under similar authorship has been published or is being considered for publication elsewhere. - If requested by the editors, authors will provide data or cooperate fully in obtaining and providing data on which the manuscript is based for examination by the editors or their assignees.
-Exceptions may be made for some BCSC submissions. - For papers with more than one author, the corresponding author (lead) serves as the primary correspondent with the editorial office to review the edited typescript and proof and to make decisions regarding the release of manuscript information to the media and/or federal agencies.
+• The manuscript represents valid work and that neither this manuscript nor one with substantially similar content under similar authorship has been published or is being considered for publication elsewhere.

+- If requested by the editors, authors will provide data or will cooperate fully in obtaining and providing data on which the manuscript is based for examination by the editors or their assignees.
+Exceptions may be made for some BCSC submissions. - For papers with more than one author, the corresponding author (lead) is to serve as the primary correspondent with the editorial office, to review the edited typescript and proof, and to make decisions regarding the release of information in the manuscript to the media, federal agencies, or both.